 eForms Logo

-An Arizona eviction notice is a document a landlord uses to inform the tenant of a lease violation and a certain number (#) of days to either fix or vacate the premises.
-If the tenant does neither, the landlord may pursue legal action in their local court.
+An Arizona eviction notice is a document a landlord uses to inform the tenant of a lease violation and a specified notice period to fix or vacate the premises.
+If the tenant does not comply with the notice, the landlord may pursue legal action in their local court.

 Download: PDF